 What doesn’t Walmart sell?
 This giant of grocery stores and retailers is also a cheap locksmith.
 That’s because, like so many of the hardware store options mentioned, Walmart also sells keys.

 What is different about Walmart and many other grocery stores as far as getting keys made, is that it is usually done through a self-service kiosk.

 So, the one downside is you will probably have to fumble your way through the key making yourself.

-That said, using a self-service key kiosk isn’t difficult.
+Using a self-service kiosk isn’t difficult.
 Just follow the instructions on the screen and you should be fine.

 A national grocery chain, Kroger is another good option for getting keys made near me.
 Call before you go to make sure your local Kroger offers key duplicating services.